 Signal right when you plan to turn or move to the right.
 You can also signal right when you plan to remain on a path or road going right and people behind you want to overtake you and turn off to the left (such as on a roundabout).
-You can also use a right-hand signal to stop road users passing you when you plan to move to the primary position (for example, when you're riding through a pinch point and overtaking would be dangerous).
+You can also use a right-hand signal to stop road users passing you when you plan to move to the primary position (for example, when you're riding through a pinch point and there is not time and space to be overtaken).